Should I feel empathy for vaccine refusers who get COVID-19?

-(KXAN) — As millions of vaccinated Americans look forward to slivers of normalcy in everyday life, the goalpost of care-free gatherings with family and friends has shifted away again — as a national surge in delta cases overruns communities and devastates hospitals.
+(KXAN) — As millions of vaccinated Americans look forward to slivers of normalcy in everyday life, the goalpost of care-free gatherings with family and friends has shifted away again thanks to a delta variant-driven COVID-19 surge.

 But for many Americans, patience has already worn thin.